 Please leave details of preferred date, approximate party size and your own contact details through the ‘Contact Us‘ link on the Right hand side of this page.

-Here is the basic geography of the area:
+Here is the basic geography of The City of London:

 Apart from Fleet Street that precedes the gentle climb up Ludgate Hill to St. Paul’s Cathedral, and some thoroughfares leading down to the River Thames the terrain is predominantly flat.